Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Landrum Middle School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: By June 2025, Landrum Middle School will increase student performance on STAAR Redesign Grades 6-8 exams in reading and math by at least 15 percentage points in approaches, 7 percentage points in meets, and 7 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Landrum Middle School will increase student performance on STAAR Grades 6-8 exams in reading and math by at least 12 percentage points in approaches, 11 percentage points in meets, and 7 percentage points in masters.

 2023-24: Reading: 62% (approaches), 38% (meets), 14% (masters); Math: 58% (approaches), 22% (meets), 4% (masters)